AlirezaDastyar/ExecutorPlus/README.md

         this.search = search;
         this.filePaths = filesPath;
     }

+    /**
+    * Search method searches between files and deal with sub-dirs
+    * like a recursive search but insted of calling it self again,
+    * creates a task and submit the to the executor.
+    * so each sub-dir to search will be a task for excutor to search.
+	*
+    * @param path main directory to search
+    * @param search the file name to search
+    **/
     public void search(String path, String search) {
         this.search = search;
         File[] files = new File(path).listFiles();